foldda/rda/README.md

 > In programming, late-binding allows a prpogram to adapt to changing environments, handle unknown object types, and avoid strict type- dependent links.

 When two programs exhange data between each other using XML or JSON encoding, they must first agree to a data format (i.e. an XML/JSON schema) for the data-exchange.
 This can be a problem because it's possible the exact format of the data cannot be certain innitially, or can have varians, or can change (as they do) over time.
-It would be more flexible if data format can be determined later and the varians be dealt with accordingly by either or both the sender and the receiver, and this is restricted if we have a concrete schema beforehand.
+Similar to programming late-binding, it could be bebeficial if data format can be determined later and the varians be dealt with accordingly by either or both the sender and the receiver, something we call data exchange "late binding".
+Late binding in data exchange offers significant advantages in flexibility, version independence, and dynamic extensibility to the sender and the receiver.

-Using RDA format encoding in data exchange allows "late binding" in data handling.
-That is, it does not require the programs to pre-agree on a data format, so it's more flexible in handling the data exchange.
-Let's explain this concept with an analogy.
+How do we achieve data exchange late binding?
+Let's explain our approach with an analogy.

 Imagine you're moving house: you would first pack household items into boxes, disassemble them if required, and once the boxes are delivered to the new place, perhaps by a freight company, you would unpack the boxes, reassemble the items, and re-place them to their designated places.
 Note in this process, the sender, the receiver, and through the process no party needs to agree the exact shape and the size of each household item - everything is wrapped in generic box containers until the time the receiver unwrap the packaging and "consumes" the box's content.

-The idea of data exchange late binding follows the same method, that is, we want to have a data container that is 1) be capable that can carry arbitarily complex data, and 2) not to be restricted to a certain fixed data structure.
-As discussed earlier, XML/JSON based data exchange are schema-dependent that restricts on data format, whilst the schema-less CSV encoding is too primitive for carrying complex structured data.
+> To achieve data exchange late binding following the same approach, we need to have a "plain box" data container that is 1) be capable to carry arbitarily complex data, and 2) not to be restricted to a certain fixed data structure.

-> For data exchange late binding, the key is to find such a "plain box" for being used in the exchange.

-When using RDA encoding in the data exchange, because RDA strings are schema-less, they are like the generic plain boxes for moving the data around, without the parties having to agree on a specific data object type/format to be used in the data exchange. **RDA encoding allows data exchange late-binding.**

-Similar programming late-binding and the moving house analogy, late binding in data exchange can offers significant advantages in flexibility, version independence, and dynamic extensibility.
-It also allows using versatile, simple, and low-cost data transport: because the data encoded in RDA format is physically a text string, any protocol or mechanism (eg. a file system or a database or via FTP, MSMQ etc) that handles string data type can be used to be the "freight company".
-This is in contrast to a program must build dedicated data exchange logic or even dedicated pipelines for data exchange, if using XML/JSON encoding for specific data formats.
+As discussed earlier, XML/JSON based data exchange are schema-dependent that restricts on data format, and the schema-less CSV encoding is too primitive for carrying complex structured data.
+In contrast, **RDA encoding allows data exchange late-binding** because it's schema-less unlike XML/JSON, and supports encoding complex structured data unlike CSV.

+As in the moving house analogy, data exchange using RDA encoding format also allows using cheap "freight companies", that is, to be based on simple and low-cost data transports, because sender and receiver programs can use generic APIs that interface to file-system, RDBMS, FTP, MSMQ etc, for data transfer, in contrast to the higher cost interfaces using XML/JSON encoding, where sender and receiver programs must maintain inflexible data-handling logic, or even dedicated pipelines, for data exchange.

 ## Charian - A RDA-Encoding API